+Stanford community members are dedicated to exploring and analyzing the most pressing issues facing our society.
+As an undergraduate, you will become a part of it.
 Resources and opportunities abound at Stanford, giving you the chance to turn the questions that kept you up last night into the way the world will live and think tomorrow.

-More than 30 of Stanford's departments and programs sponsor undergraduate research programs that provide financial support for students to work with Stanford professors on faculty-designed research projects.Learn more about Departmental Research
+Over 30 departments and programs sponsor undergraduate research programs that provide financial support for students to work with Stanford professors on faculty-designed research projects.Learn more about Departmental Research

 The Undergraduate Advising and Research office administers a grant program to support faculty in their research with undergraduates.
 Both individual faculty members and departments may submit proposals for grant funding to support undergraduate participation in faculty-led research.
 Grant programs aim to facilitate faculty-student research partnerships at all stages of a student's development and to achieve maximum mutual benefit to students and faculty.